Hernandez Martinez Sentenced to 25 Years for Killing Two in DUI Crash

 News from the State Attorney's Office for Florida's Fourth Judicial Circuit

-State Attorney Melissa Nelson announces today that Stephen Webster Bentley, of Jacksonville, was found guilty by a jury of Second-Degree Murder.
-Bentley now faces a maximum of life in Florida State Prison.
-A sentencing hearing is scheduled before the Honorable Bruce R. Anderson, Jr. the week of May 13, 2019.
+State Attorney Melissa Nelson announces that Jeffrey Allen Weddington II, 27, of Fernandina Beach, was found guilty by a jury of Sexual Battery with Force, False Imprisonment, and Felony Battery.
+Weddington now faces a maximum of Life in Florida State Prison.
+A sentencing hearing is scheduled before the Honorable Robert M. Foster on Dec.
+7, 2017.

 PURSUE JUSTICE ALWAYS